netgen/NetgenAdminUIBundle/README.md

 AvailableSiteAccessList[]=NEW_SITEACCESS_NAME
 ```

-Finally, make sure that **only your editors/administrators** have `user/login` policy to the new Admin UI siteaccess.
+Finally, clear all the caches and make sure that **only your editors/administrators** have `user/login` policy to the new Admin UI siteaccess.